jyunlee/CelebAMask-HQ-D_LaPa-D_Helen-D/README.md

 ## Acknowledgements

 We sincerely appreciate the authors of the original `CelebAMask-HQ` , `LaPa` and `Helen` benchmarks, which our work is mainly based on.
-If you find our work useful, please consider citing these papers too:
+If you find our work useful, please also consider citing these papers:

 #### CelebAMask-HQ [Lee *et al.*, CVPR 2020]
 ```